 Access to good, fresh, nutritious food is every child’s human right.
-It’s easy to agree with this, but the reality is an astounding 41 million children under the age of five are overweight or obese, while another 159 million kids are too short for their age.
-None of these children are growing healthily.
+It’s easy to agree with this, but the reality is that an astounding 41 million children under the age of five are overweight or obese.
 Jamie is calling on us all to join a global Food Revolution in order to provoke debate and inspire real, meaningful, positive change in the way our children access, consume and understand food.
 Jamie has created a six-point plan for action on childhood obesity, which we believe governments across the world should be working towards as a priority.

-We want to shout about important food issues, encourage everyone to take part in impactful change and push governments to improve their food and nutrition policies.
-This is a space for us all – individuals, parents, policymakers, communities and businesses – to come together, make a noise, share our stories and debate the issues that can provide our children with access to good, fresh, nutritious food for generations to come.
-This is a global revolution – wherever you are, join us.
+We want to shout about important food issues, encourage everyone to take part in impactful change, and push governments to improve their food and nutrition policies.
+This is a space for us all – individuals, parents, policymakers, communities and businesses – to come together, make a noise, share our stories and discuss the solutions that could provide our children with access to good, fresh, nutritious food for generations to come.
+This is a global revolution – wherever you are, join us!

 Good food education enables people everywhere to develop a better, more understanding and balanced relationship with food, in turn empowering them to make responsible, healthy, sustainable food choices, for life.
 With better food education, people can make better choices with what is available to them, wherever they are in the world.

 Ensuring children have access to good, nutritious food is vital to helping them grow up to be healthy and happy.
 Without proper nutrition, children are at risk of becoming either overweight or obese, or suffering from undernutrition, which impacts their health, growth and development and puts them at increased risk of disease.
 Understanding food and nutrition and the dual role they play as part of a healthy lifestyle is essential.